 Yes the Chronic administration of Clenbuterol significantly downregulated the density of B2 AR in skeletal muscle… but…

-Another proof point that just because the chronic administration of Clenbuterol significantly downregulated the density of B2 AR in skeletal muscle.. like by about 50 % after 18 days…
+Another proof point that just because the chronic administration of Clenbuterol significantly downregulated the density of B2 AR in skeletal muscle.. like by about 50 percent after 18 days…

 That does not mean its effect on fat loss are also degraded… they might even be upregulated.

 If you can only provide a single proof point for your case… its probably not that strong a case… I have more here than I am going to bore you with..

 There is nothing new here .. this is hardly cutting edge stuff.